gloveboxes/contoso-sales-azure-openai-assistant/docs/docs/index.md

 ## Why use the Azure OpenAI Assistants API?

+The Azure OpenAI Assistants API makes it easier to build Generative AI apps by simplifying key tasks:

+1. **Stateful**: builtin conversation state management.
+2. **Reduced development effort**: Abstracts the complexities of integrating AI allowing developers to focus on building features rather than managing the AI model interaction.
+3. **Context Management**: The API automatically handles conversation context, ensuring the AI provides relevant, coherent responses throughout interactions.
+4. **Powerful native tools and 3rd Party extensibility**: Access up to 128 tools in parallel including functions, code interpreter, and file search.
+5. **Scalability**: It scales effortlessly, managing workloads and resources automatically to handle both small and large user bases.
+6. **Context Execution**: The API lets you define and run context against an LLM, making it easier to perform tasks like data queries or code generation based on specific instructions.

 The following table compares the Azure OpenAI Assistants API with the Chat Completions API.

 | Chat Completions API              | Assistants API                               |